15 Best Things to Do in South Windsor (CT)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-Inhabited by Europeans from the end of the 17th century, the small town of South Windsor is just in from the east bank of the Connecticut River close to Hartford.
+Inhabited by Europeans from the end of the 17th century, the small town of South Windsor is on the east bank of the Connecticut River, close to Hartford.

-Tobacco has been grown in the Connecticut River Valley since colonisation, and the industry reached its zenith here in the first half of the 20th century before falling back.
+Tobacco was once a lifeblood for the town, and was grown in the Connecticut River Valley since colonization.
+The industry reached its zenith here in the first half of the 20th century before falling back in the 70s.

-South Windsor may not be on the usual tourist radar, but there’s three centuries worth of architecture to appreciate on Old Main Street, while within the town limits are a craft brewery, a high ropes course, Connecticut’s largest indoor entertainment center and highly-rated escape rooms.
+South Windsor may not be on the usual tourist radar, but I found three centuries worth of architecture to appreciate on Old Main Street.
+Meanwhile within the town limits are a craft brewery, an enlightening local museum, Connecticut’s largest indoor entertainment center, and highly-rated escape rooms.

 You won’t need to travel far for the big city culture and sights of Hartford, or shopping galore next door in Manchester.